Guide

 The user keeps the decision

-The most important design principle in coaching software is one that sounds obvious but is frequently violated: the user makes the decision.
-The tool makes the decision clearer, the tradeoffs more visible, and the first draft less frightening to start.
-It does not claim the authority to decide for the person.
+The most important rule is one that sounds obvious but is easy to forget when the answer arrives quickly: you make the decision.
+The tool can make the tradeoffs more visible, turn confusion into a first draft, or suggest a next step.
+It does not have the authority to decide for you.

 This matters for two reasons.
 First, the tool does not have enough information about the user's full situation to make major life decisions on their behalf.
 It sees what the user types.
 It does not see the context behind it — the relationships, the history, the values, the things the user did not think to mention.
 Claiming decision authority the tool does not have is both presumptuous and dangerous.